 a.
 In order to establish a baseline, confirm the safe navigable depth, monitor seabed mobility and to identify underwater hazards, detailed and accurate hydrographic surveys are required of the development at the pre-consent stage:

-The site and its immediate environs extending to 500m outside of the development area shall be undertaken as part of the licence and/or consent application.
-The survey shall include all proposed cable route(s).
+The site of the generating assets area shall be undertaken as part of the licence and/or consent application.

+All proposed cable route(s).

 b.
-Any additional hydrographic survey undertaken for any other purposes should be carried out to the standard described in section 6.d.

-c.
 The development may result in an alteration to maritime traffic patterns as vessels seek alternative passage around the installed generating assets area.
 Where this is the case, it may be considered necessary that a hydrographic survey of these alternate passages and their immediate environs extending to 500m be undertaken.
 MCA can provide guidance here if required.

 d.
-All hydrographic surveys listed above should fulfil the requirements of the MCA’s ‘Hydrography Guidelines for Offshore Developers’ and ‘Post-Construction Hydrographic Guidelines for Offshore Developers’, which are both available on the MCA website.
+All hydrographic surveys listed above should fulfil the requirements of the MCA’s ‘Hydrography Guidelines for Offshore Developers’ in Annex 4.

 e.
-Further hydrographic surveys are required during the post-consent and decommissioning stages (see below).
+Further hydrographic surveys are required during the post-consent and decommissioning stages (see sections 6.8 and 7 below).

 4.12 NRA - Communications, Radar and Positioning Systems